Chirality-Induced Spin Currents in a Fermi Gas

-Just after the $\pi/2$ pulse, all of the spins are parallel and hence non-interacting in a Fermi gas restricted to $s$-wave scattering.
+Just after the $\pi/2$ pulse, all of the spins are parallel~\cite{BW} and hence non-interacting in a Fermi gas restricted to $s$-wave scattering.
 The initial evolution of the pseudo-spins is then governed by the $x$-dependent rotation rate ${\mathbf \Omega}$, causing the spin vectors to point in different directions at a later time, enabling scattering interactions between the atoms.
-In the weakly interacting regime, the atoms remain in simple harmonic motion, but forward $s$-wave scattering causes identical spin rotation (ISRE)~\cite{LaloeISRE,Piechon}.
-ISRE is analogous to a spin-exchange interaction, where each spin in a colliding pair rotates about the resultant spin vector, producing a measurable spin $z$ component.
+In the weakly interacting regime, the atoms remain in simple harmonic motion.
+However, forward $s$-wave scattering between atoms with nonparallel spins causes each spin vector to rotate about the total spin vector~\cite{LaloeISRE,Fuchs,Piechon,DuSpinSeg2}, analogous to a spin-exchange interaction, which produces a measurable spin $z$ component.

+We investigate the interplay between the interaction strength, controlled by the $s$-wave scattering length $a_s$, and the chirality, controlled by the offset $x_{os}$.
+Asymmetric spatial profiles are observed for nonzero static displacements $x_{os}$, as shown in Fig.~\ref{fig:Spatial511437}.
+The experiments are performed in the nondegenerate regime, where the reduced temperature $0.5<T/T_F<0.7$.
+The profiles of both spin states are identical immediately after the rf pulse and nominally gaussian, centered at $x=0$ with a $1/e$ width $\sigma_x\simeq 200\,\mu$m~\cite{SupportOnline}.